Muscles, Nervous system | January 13, 2021 | Author: Naturopath

 Stress response – support how the body response to stress by supplementing with Vitamin B group complex, magnesium and herbs such as withania, ginsengs and passionflower.

 Hormonal system.
-The hormonal system makes many changes in the body through a life-time and at various times such as in adolescence, pregnancy, menopause and when under stress, the equilibrium of hormones may need some help adjusting.
+The hormonal system makes many changes in the body through a life-time and at various stages.
+Adolescence, pregnancy, menopause and when under stress, the equilibrium of hormones may need some help adjusting.
 Check with your naturopath for help with balancing the hormonal system.

 Muscle twitches are involuntary contractions of small groups of muscles.
 They commonly occur in muscles of the face, legs and upper arms.
 Muscles normally contract when told to by nerve impulses from the brain.
 Lifestyle and disease can cause create imbalances in nerve conductivity (brain, spinal and nerves) and signal reception (in muscles) resulting in muscle twitches.
 Stress, lack of sleep, too much caffeine, poor nutrition, dehydration, hormonal disfunction, medications and neurological disorders are causes of muscle twitches.